 Today I bring you the New Orleans French Quarter Guide- a primer in food, drink, shopping, and language lessons.
-In a matter of weeks, thousands will descend upon New Orleans for THREE major interior design events- KBIS, Vision and BlogTourNOLA.
-If you are attending one of them, you may have booked your flights and hotel but are perhaps now wondering where to go and where to eat.
-Fear not, no worries of falling in to the jaws of a tourist trap if you are a first timer to the Crescent City.
+If you are planning a trip to the Crescent City, you may have booked your flights and hotel but are perhaps now wondering where to shop and where to eat and drink.
+Fear not, no worries of falling in to the jaws of a tourist trap if you are a first timer to this glorious city.
 Note: today’s post is just on the French Quarter.
 Stay tuned for upcoming posts on other areas of New Orleans- there is PLENTY to do so plan to pace yourself.

 The map is key and many places are already on it (some not mentioned in text) for your convenience so don’t overlook it.
 I have linked all restaurants and bars mentioned for those of you who are anxious to explore menus or make reservations. (all above photos via Courtney Price Design EXCEPT for the shark attack photo, via Eddie Wilson, who will never, EVER, be accused of being a “fun-dodger”…)